fclaerho/urest/README.md

 ### RESOURCES INTERFACE

   * `select(self, limit, offset, fields, **kwargs)`
-    Returns an iterable object that will be encoded as the response body.
+    1. returns an iterable object that will be encoded as the response body.
+    2. the parameters `limit` (which defaults to 100) and `offset` allow to control pagination.
+    3. `fields` allow to select a subset of result columns.
   * `create(self, body)`
-    Returns a tuple `(body, querystring, asynchronous)`
+    1. returns a tuple `(body, querystring, asynchronous)`
-    * querystring: used to build the response `Location` header, e.g. `?id=1`
+    2. querystring: used to build the response `Location` header, e.g. `?id=1`
-    * asynchronous: if True, use 202 as response status code, 201 otherwise
+    3. asynchronous: if True, use 202 as response status code, 201 otherwise
   * `update(self, body)`
-    Returns an object that will be encoded as the response body.
+    1. Returns an object that will be encoded as the response body.
   * `delete(self, body)`
-    Returns an object that will be encoded as the response body.
+    1. Returns an object that will be encoded as the response body.

 ### FILTERING